Tiedemann Advisors LLC Increases Stake in Honeywell International Inc. (NYSE:HON)

-Tiedemann Advisors LLC raised its holdings in shares of Honeywell International Inc. (NYSE:HON) by 12.5% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 5,098 shares of the conglomerate’s stock after buying an additional 565 shares during the period.
-Tiedemann Advisors LLC’s holdings in Honeywell International were worth $1,118,000 at the end of the most recent quarter.
+Tiedemann Advisors LLC increased its stake in Honeywell International Inc. (NYSE:HON) by 12.5% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 5,098 shares of the conglomerate’s stock after buying an additional 565 shares during the period.
+Tiedemann Advisors LLC’s holdings in Honeywell International were worth $1,118,000 as of its most recent SEC filing.

-Other hedge funds have also made changes to their positions in the company.
+Other hedge funds also recently bought and sold shares of the company.
 Harvest Fund Management Co.
-Ltd increased its holdings in Honeywell International by 97.3% during the second quarter.
+Ltd increased its stake in Honeywell International by 97.3% in the 2nd quarter.
 Harvest Fund Management Co.
-Ltd now owns 144 shares of the conglomerate’s stock valued at $31,000 after buying an additional 71 shares during the last quarter.
-Harvest Group Wealth Management LLC bought a new position in shares of Honeywell International in the second quarter worth approximately $36,000.
-SRS Capital Advisors Inc. bought a new position in shares of Honeywell International in the second quarter worth approximately $53,000.
-Better Money Decisions LLC bought a new position in shares of Honeywell International in the second quarter worth approximately $55,000.
-Finally, MV Capital Management Inc. boosted its position in shares of Honeywell International by 29.8% in the second quarter.
-MV Capital Management Inc. now owns 327 shares of the conglomerate’s stock worth $72,000 after purchasing an additional 75 shares during the period.
-75.66% of the stock is owned by institutional investors and hedge funds.
+Ltd now owns 144 shares of the conglomerate’s stock worth $31,000 after buying an additional 71 shares during the period.
+Harvest Group Wealth Management LLC bought a new stake in shares of Honeywell International in the 2nd quarter valued at about $36,000.
+SRS Capital Advisors Inc. bought a new stake in shares of Honeywell International in the 2nd quarter valued at about $53,000.
+Better Money Decisions LLC acquired a new stake in Honeywell International in the 2nd quarter worth approximately $55,000.
+Finally, MV Capital Management Inc. raised its position in Honeywell International by 29.8% during the 2nd quarter.
+MV Capital Management Inc. now owns 327 shares of the conglomerate’s stock worth $72,000 after buying an additional 75 shares during the last quarter.
+75.66% of the stock is currently owned by institutional investors.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 3rd.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, December 3rd.
 Investors of record on Friday, November 12th will be issued a $0.98 dividend.
-This is a positive change from Honeywell International’s previous quarterly dividend of $0.93.
-This represents a $3.92 annualized dividend and a yield of 1.83%.
-The ex-dividend date is Wednesday, November 10th.
-Honeywell International’s payout ratio is 52.39%.
+This represents a $3.92 dividend on an annualized basis and a yield of 1.83%.
+This is an increase from Honeywell International’s previous quarterly dividend of $0.93.
+The ex-dividend date of this dividend is Wednesday, November 10th.
+Honeywell International’s dividend payout ratio is 52.39%.

-A number of equities analysts have weighed in on the stock.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of Honeywell International from $245.00 to $251.00 and gave the stock a “buy” rating in a research report on Monday, July 26th.
-Robert W. Baird upped their target price on shares of Honeywell International from $247.00 to $251.00 and gave the stock an “outperform” rating in a research report on Monday, July 26th.
-Barclays upped their target price on shares of Honeywell International from $245.00 to $253.00 and gave the stock an “overweight” rating in a research report on Monday, July 26th.
-Finally, Royal Bank of Canada increased their price objective on shares of Honeywell International from $227.00 to $231.00 and gave the company a “sector perform” rating in a research report on Monday, July 26th.
-Five research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and an average price target of $231.62.

-In related news, CEO Darius Adamczyk sold 28,571 shares of the company’s stock in a transaction that occurred on Monday, August 30th.
-The shares were sold at an average price of $231.97, for a total transaction of $6,627,614.87.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CEO Que Dallara sold 10,759 shares of the company’s stock in a transaction that occurred on Tuesday, August 10th.
-The stock was sold at an average price of $231.28, for a total transaction of $2,488,341.52.
-Following the sale, the chief executive officer now owns 3,495 shares in the company, valued at $808,323.60.
+In related news, CEO Que Dallara sold 10,759 shares of the company’s stock in a transaction that occurred on Tuesday, August 10th.
+The stock was sold at an average price of $231.28, for a total value of $2,488,341.52.
+Following the completion of the transaction, the chief executive officer now directly owns 3,495 shares of the company’s stock, valued at $808,323.60.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Darius Adamczyk sold 28,571 shares of the stock in a transaction that occurred on Monday, August 30th.
+The shares were sold at an average price of $231.97, for a total value of $6,627,614.87.
 The disclosure for this sale can be found here.
-0.44% of the stock is currently owned by insiders.
+Corporate insiders own 0.44% of the company’s stock.

+Several equities research analysts recently commented on HON shares.
+Barclays boosted their price target on shares of Honeywell International from $245.00 to $253.00 and gave the stock an “overweight” rating in a report on Monday, July 26th.
+Deutsche Bank Aktiengesellschaft boosted their price target on shares of Honeywell International from $245.00 to $251.00 and gave the company a “buy” rating in a research report on Monday, July 26th.
+Robert W. Baird boosted their price objective on shares of Honeywell International from $247.00 to $251.00 and gave the company an “outperform” rating in a report on Monday, July 26th.
+Finally, Royal Bank of Canada boosted their price objective on shares of Honeywell International from $227.00 to $231.00 and gave the company a “sector perform” rating in a report on Monday, July 26th.
+Five equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has an average rating of “Buy” and a consensus target price of $231.62.

 About Honeywell International